shahryary/plot/README.md

 b  =  y + r sin(teta)

-where r is the radius of the circle, and x,kyare the coordinates of the center. more info: https://www.mathopenref.com/coordparamcircle.html
+where r is the radius of the circle, and x,y are the coordinates of the center. more info: https://www.mathopenref.com/coordparamcircle.html